 Parcels v0.9 manuscript and code¶

-The manuscript detailing this first release of Parcels, version 0.9, is currently under discussion at Geoscientific Model Development and can be cited as
+The manuscript detailing this first release of Parcels, version 0.9, has been accepted for publication in Geoscientific Model Development and can be cited as

 Parcels development status¶

 The current release of Parcels, version 0.9, is a fully-functional, feature-complete code for offline Lagrangian ocean analysis.
 See below for a list of features, or keep an eye on the Github Development Timeline page

 - Advection of particles in 2D using inbuilt kernels for Runge-Kutta4, Runge-Kutta45 and Euler Forward and in 3D using the inbuilt kernel for Runge-Kutta4_3D (see

 - Ability to define and execute custom kernels (see this part of the Tutorial)

 - Ability to add custom Variables to Particles (see this part of the Tutorial)